konjas/homelab-as-code/README.md

 echo 'pve: this-is-an-encryption-password' >> $HOME/.ansible/secrets.txt
 ```

-2. Encrypt the cluster password, using the encryption password and the variable name:
+2. Encrypt the cluster password, using the created secret and the variable name:
 ```
 ansible-vault encrypt_string --vault-id pve@$HOME/.ansible/secrets.txt 'my-top-secret-cluster-password' --name 'pve_cluster_pass'
 ```

-3. The encrypted value will be prited.
+3. The encrypted value will be printed.
 Paste it to the yaml file specified at the beginning.

 ## how to apply